rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Though, at the same time, one couldn’t live in fear.
 There was a thesis to finish and a second pumpkin to carve.
 There were paths carpeted with leaves that crunched under her boots, the chill of the October evening, and the setting sun painting steeples and roofs golden.

 - *The Bewitching*, Silvia Moreno-Garcia

+> We shed as we pick up, like travellers who must carry everything in their arms, and what we let fall will be picked up by those behind.
+The procession is very long and life is very short.
+We die on the march.
+But there is nothing outside the march so nothing can be lost to it.

+- *Arcadia*, Tom Stoppard

+> It's all trivial—your grouse, my hermit, Bernard's Byron.
+Comparing what we're looking for misses the point.
+It's wanting to know that makes us matter.
+Otherwise we're going out the way we came in.
+That's why you can't believe in the afterlife, Valentine.
+Believe in the after, by all means, but not the life.
+Believe in God, the soul, the spirit, the infinite, believe in angels if you like, but not in the great celestial get-together for an exchange of views.
+If the answers are in the back of the book I can wait, but what a drag.
+Better to struggle on knowing that failure is final.

+- *Arcadia*, Tom Stoppard

+> See?
+In an ocean of ashes, islands of order.
+Patterns making themselves out of nothing.
+I can't show you how deep it goes.
+Each picture is a detail of the previous one, blown up.
+And so on.
+For ever.
+Pretty nice, eh?

+- *Arcadia*, Tom Stoppard

+> Valentine: Because there's an order things can't happen in.
+You can't open a door till there's a house.
+>
+> Hannah: I thought that's what genius was.
+>
+> Valentine: Only for lunatics and poets.

+- *Arcadia*, Tom Stoppard

+> Valentine: She saw why.
+You can put back the bits of glass but you can't collect up the heat of the smash.
+It's gone.
+> Septimus: So the Improved Newtonian Universe must cease and grow cold.
+Dear me.
+> Valentine: The heat goes into the mix.
+> *He gestures to indicate the air in the room, in the universe.*
+> Thomasina: Yes, we must hurry if we are going to dance.
+> Valentine: And everything is mixing the same way, all the time, irreversibly...
+> Septimus: Oh, we have time, I think.
+> Valentine: ...till there's no time left.
+That's what time means.
+> Septimus: When we have found all the mysteries and lost all the meaning, we will be alone, on an empty shore.
+> Thomasina: Then we will dance.
+Is this a waltz?
+> Septimus: It will serve.

 ## From Non-Fiction